 Do I have to pay for all of the pre-existing bookings that were in place prior to turning on Damage Protection?

 When you turn on Damage Protection, it starts working on bookings from that point forward.
-You can (optionally) choose to add it to pre-existing bookings, but you have to do that one by one.
-If you have a lot of pre-existing bookings, contact us and we'll bulk-update them for you.
+You can choose to add it to pre-existing bookings that are still in the future, using the "Batch Update Bookings" button.

 When the property is blocked-off for personal use, or for the owners to stay, do we have to pay for the insurance for that stay?